 With a thorough inspection from us you will have the information you need to make informed decisions.
 The difference for many of our clients is the straightforward, direct approach we take.
 We thoroughly evaluate all the major systems of a property, with your family’s health, safety, and financial well being in mind.

 Whichever inspection we perform, you can expect to receive your report promptly.
-All inspection reports will be printed and handed to you on sight immediately after the inspection with the exception of environmental tests which require up to 72 hours for lab testing of samples to be analyzed.
+All inspection reports will be emailed within 24 hours after the inspection with the exception of environmental tests which require up to 72 hours for lab testing of samples to be analyzed.
 Tablet based reporting software allows an overview to be compiled quickly including digital photographs and real time comments.
 Our clients appreciate our quick turn around and find our reports comprehensive and easy to read.

 There are several varieties of Home Inspections described below but they all examine the major systems according to ASHI, INTERNACHI, Federal and State guidelines.
 They include the following:

 - Structural components, attic, crawlspace, basement, visible insulation, ventilation, vapor barriers, foundation, roof, gutters, exterior trim and siding

 - Interior walls, ceilings, cabinetry, counters, floors, windows, and doors

 We take pride in our ability to interpret and translate what a home is saying.
 Our expertise allows us to provide detailed overviews of a home’s current condition.
 We are then able to advise on how—or if—the home’s condition will require particular maintenance or repairs that could influence your decision.